anupamroy8/js_array-objects/4. array-and-objects/02/object-in-array.md

  7. Write one more line of code to change the first penguin's canFly property to the value true (overriding its existing value).

- 8.Call the sayHello method of the first penguin in your penguins array!
+ 8. Call the sayHello method of the first penguin in your penguins array!

- 9.Write a for loop to iterate through every penguin in the array and print the value of each penguin's name property to the console.
+ 9. Write a for loop to iterate through every penguin in the array and print the value of each penguin's name property to the console.

- 10.Write a for loop to call the sayHello method of every penguin in the array!
+ 10. Write a for loop to call the sayHello method of every penguin in the array!

- 11.Write a for loop to iterate through every penguin in the array, and add a new property to each penguin called numberOfFeet with the value 2
+ 11. Write a for loop to iterate through every penguin in the array, and add a new property to each penguin called numberOfFeet with the value 2

- 12.Write another for loop to iterate through every penguin in the array, and for each penguin that can fly, print to the console a message containing the penguin's name and " can fly!" -- for example, "Gunter can fly!" or "Ramón can fly!"
+ 12. Write another for loop to iterate through every penguin in the array, and for each penguin that can fly, print to the console a message containing the penguin's name and " can fly!" -- for example, "Gunter can fly!" or "Ramón can fly!"
 (Don't do anything for the penguins that cannot fly.)